Roizan/com.guilded.gms.game.swtor/README.md

 This package provides support for Star Wars: The Old Republic - Rise of the Hutt Cartel.

 Improvements since Guilded 1.0:
-- Icons for every specific class
+- NEW Icons for every specific class including advanced classes
-- Icons in three sizes
 - English & French language files

 License